Full Form of SENSEX – Stock Exchange Sensitive Index

 - Encourages SMEs Growth– SENSEX offers opportunities with respect to growth like mergers, acquisitions, and expansions.

-- Enhances the Liquidity of Equity Holders– It also enhances the liquidity of the shareholders and even offers them various growth opportunities such as mergersMergersA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share., acquisitions, and expansions.
+- Enhances the Liquidity of Equity Holders– It also enhances the liquidity of the shareholders and even offers them various growth opportunities such as mergersMergersA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share., acquisitionsAcquisitionsAn acquisition is defined as the act of taking over or gaining control of all or most of another entity's stocks by purchasing at least fifty percent of the target company's stock and other corporate assets. , and expansions.